Hipparchus-Math/hipparchus/src/site/markdown/building.md

     mvn site site:stage

-The first goal (`site`) will create separate sub-sites in all modules (in `target/site` folders), including the aggragator module.
+The first goal (`site`) will create separate sub-sites in all modules (in `target/site` folders), including the aggregator module.
 All inter-module links in these temporary folders fail because they are not combined.
-The second goal (`site:stage`) combines all these sub-sites together in one consitent and fully linked site in a `target/staging` folder within the aggregator project.
+The second goal (`site:stage`) combines all these sub-sites together in one consitent and fully linked site in a single staging folder common to all modules.
+This single staging folder is created as `target/staging` folder in the aggregator project.
+Beware that you should _not_ run `mvn clean site site:stage`, i.e. the `clean` should not be used in the same command line as the `site:stage` goal, otherwise maven would clean the staged sites for the previous modules just before processing the final aggregator module, so only the top level part of the site would be accessible.

 ### Eclipse build